Note:

 PROCESS_NAME - MRP0

 Here MRP0 is the process which is doing the replication.
-If this process is running then the Replication status is Up.
-Otherwise it will be Down.
+If the process is active, the replication status will be "Up."
+If the process is not running, the status will be "Down."

 2. Replication Queue size - Pending log sync count in the replication.